Skip to main content

 FAQ

-No. Existing certificates are unaffected.
+No. Existing certificates remain valid.
 The migration is about how you organize and manage certificates going forward.

 A profile defines what a certificate looks like: one CA, one policy, one set of constraints.
 A service often needs multiple certificate types.
 Keeping profiles at the product level lets admins define them once and let multiple Applications consume them, each with their own enrollment methods and access control.